-Course Offering: Fall

-Prerequisites: AC211 and AC212 (can also be taken concurrently) Corequisites: None
+Credits: 3 Course Offering: Fall Prerequisites: AC211 and AC212 Corequisites: None

 This course presents the fundamentals of financial accounting through hospitality industry simulationproblems and experiences using American Hotel and Lodging Association Educational Institute (AHLEI) materials.
 Accounting topics include procedures for merchandise and supplies inventories, fixed assets and depreciation methods, current liabilities and payroll, internal controls of cash, receivables and payables, which are major elements of financial statements for the hospitality industry are emphasized.
 A Hospitality Industry Financial Accounting certificate will be provided to those who pass the AHLEI exam with a score of 70% or better.